Skip to content

 It’s time to ask the tough questions.
 Choose a jeweller that vets their suppliers and has processes in place to minimise their environmental impact.

-As an independent jewellery brand, we craft pieces in small batches or make them to order.
-No throwaway jewellery or mass production here!
-We love working with customers to choose ethically sourced gemstones and repurpose old jewellery into new custom pieces.
+As an independent jewellery brand with a sustainability focus, we love making heirloom-quality pieces to order.
+No throwaway jewellery or mass production here.
+We work with customers to choose ethically sourced gemstones and repurpose old jewellery into new custom pieces.
 Read more about our approach to sustainability.

 Some questions you may want to ask your jeweller are: